 Spotta Squigs

-The smaller Orkanisms come in all shapes and sizes, and new varieties appear over time as the needs of a given society change.
-One of the later developing is the Spotta Squig, which seems to arrive when Ork ranged weapons reach a given complexity.
+The smaller Orkanisms come in all shapes and sizes, with new varieties appearing over time as the needs of a given society change.
+One of the later developing is the Spotta Squig, which seems to arrive when Orky ranged weaponry reaches a given complexity.

-For the Spotta is named for its ability to carry a Snotling or tellykam high up above a battlefield, to seek out the enemy and relay the location back.
-While these smaller greenskins are less than fond of their bestial kin, especially the ones with big teeth, and get queasy at heights, they do want to be useful.
-The Spottas, for their part, are none too fond of being ridden, or bioniks.
-But an agreement is eventually hammered out.
+For the Spotta is named for its ability to carry a Snotling or a tellykam high up above a battlefield, to seek out the enemy and relay their locations back.
+While these smaller greenskins are less than fond of their bestial kin, especially the ones with bigger teeth, and get queasy up high, they do want to be useful.
+The Spottas for their part are none too fond of being ridden, or bioniks.
+But an agreement is eventually hammered out...

-This fusion of know-whats is very much in demand, and can be nabbed for the Big Gunz of the Warboss, snapped up by the Flash Gitz, or kept back by the Meks and remote controlled by Grots.
+This fusion of know-whats is very much in demand, and gets nabbed for the Big Gunz of the Warboss, snapped up by the Flash Gitz, or kept back by the Meks and remote controlled by Grots.
 It is a valuable addition to a nascent Waaagh! and a great help in the Ork conquest of the cosmos.
-It would help more if not for that lingering resentment...
+It would help more if not for the lingering resentment.

 Spotta Squig . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 15 points

 Any number of units of Big Gunz or Flash Gitz may include one Spotta Squig, as may any unit accompanied by one or more Meks.
-The Spotta will ideally be represented by a converted model, to function as a marker, but a suitable counter will also work fine.
+Ideally, the Spotta will be represented by an appropriately converted model, to mark assignments, but a counter will work fine.

 On a roll of 1-3, things run more or less like clockwork.
-The unit picked out has any cover save reduced for the rest of the phase, by two points when being shot at by the Spotta's own unit, and by one point when being shot at by other Ork units.
+The unit which has been picked out has any cover save reduced for the rest of the phase, by two points when targeted by the Spotta's own unit, and by one point when targeted by other Ork or allied units.

-On a roll of 4-5, there is some confusion.
-The Spotta unexpectedly circles back to its own unit, generating a panicked ruckus and attracting a great deal of attention.
+On a roll of 4-5, there appears to be some confusion.
+Unexpectedly, the Spotta circles back to its own unit, causing a panicked ruckus and drawing plenty of attention.
 This unit has any cover save reduced by one point in the opponent's next shooting phase.

 On a roll of 6, something goes wrong.
-Perhaps the Spotta is itself spotted and shot down, or the elektroniks go haywire, or the pilot is thrown off as the creature makes a break for freedom.
+Perhaps the Spotta itself is spotted or shot down, or the sputtering elektroniks go haywire, or the pilot is thrown off as the creature finally makes a break for freedom.
 At any rate, the Spotta is lost and may not be used again.

 * * * * *

 As ever, the points value is the thing, as it's always tricky set a reasonable level with so many factors to consider.
-I was initially thinking 10 points, but I've gone with 15 just to be on the safe side.
-If you have any thoughts on that, I'd be happy to hear them.
+I was initially thinking 10 points, but I've gone with 15 to be on the safe side.
+If you have any thoughts on that especially, I'll be happy to hear them.

 If you want to homebrew something yourself, you could try Rules Manufactorum's hints series, Lantz's Adeptus Mechanicus Fan Codex or Big Jim's Codex Soul Reapers for ideas on how to go about it, and The Codex Project for support in balancing it.